AWS Architecture Blog

 Ashish Ameta

-Ashish is a Senior Architect at AWS Professional Services.
+Ashish is a Principal Architect at AWS Professional Services.
 He helps customers to build a foundation for cloud Migration and Modernization that is scalable and aligns with their business strategy.
 He works with enterprise architects and business leaders to devise and implement a holistic cloud migration/modernization approach that encompasses people, process, and technology.

 Jorge Fonseca